brandtbucher/hax/README.md

     RETURN_VALUE()
 ```

-With the help of labeled jump targets, the function can be further sped up by
+With the help of labeled jump targets (`HAX_LABEL`), the function can be further
-rewriting the for-loop in bytecode, removing _all_ temporary variables, and
+sped up by rewriting the for-loop in bytecode, removing _all_ temporary
-operating **entirely on the stack**:
+variables, and operating **entirely on the stack**:

 ```py
 from hax import *